CALEA Public Comment Portal

 The Commission on Accreditation for Law Enforcement Agencies, Inc., (CALEA®) was created in 1979 as a credentialing authority through the joint efforts of law enforcement's major executive associations:

 On June 8, 2021 CALEA Executive Director Craig Hartley presented Culpeper PD with its sixth Advance Accreditation award with its first Meritorious Achievement.

-(From left to right: Captain Tim Chilton, Chief Chris Jenkins, Director Craig Hartley, Major Chris Settle)
+(From left to right: Captain Tim Chilton, now-retired Chief Chris Jenkins, Director Craig Hartley, Chief Chris Settle)